 The law requires every school district to summarize the general rules and regulations regarding student conduct which are in effect in the school district.
 The law further requires such rules and regulations to be available in writing to all students and their parents or guardians.
 This handbook has been prepared to explain and clarify the procedures, policies, and regulations at Clinton Community Schools.
 This handbook is a summary of the school's rules and expectations, and is not a comprehensive statement of school procedures.
-The Board's comprehensive policy manual is available for public inspection through the District's website, miclintonschools.org or at the Board office, located at: 340 E Michigan Ave, Clinton MI, 49236.
+The Board's comprehensive policy manual is available for public inspection through the District's website miclintonschools.org or at the Board office, located at: 341 E. Michigan Ave, Clinton MI, 49236.
+To the extent that there are any conflicts between the information contained in this handbook, law, or the Board's policies, the law and/or the Board's policies will supersede the information contained in this handbook.
 You are urged to contact the building Principal or Superintendent if you have any questions.